-Displays include “346 houses and more than 53,000 objects, unique peasant homes, and technical installations”.
+Displays include “346 houses and over 53,000 objects, unique peasant homes, and technical installations”.
 Households from the Romanian regions of Transylvania, Dobrogea, Oltenia, and Moldova are represented.
 Artifacts dating from the 17th to 20th century illustrate life in rural areas of Romania through different time periods and cultures.
-While walking the grounds, visitors feel like they’re actually in the villages.
+While walking the grounds, visitors almost feel like they’re actually in the villages.

 Traditional elements of rural architecture – watermills, fountains, oil presses, roadside crucifixes, and churches – were “disassembled, moved from their original location to Bucharest, and carefully rebuilt using authentic techniques”.
 Houses are organized according to region, enabling “comparison of the diverse architecture, folklore, and traditional life in these countryside provinces”.
-I did my best with captions, but no photo is a match for seeing the objects in person.
+I did my best with captions, but no photo is a match for seeing these houses, churches, and objects in person.

 Layout and Highlights

 Every exhibit has a plaque with a written description and map showing exactly where it came from in Romania.
 One highlight of the museum is the beautiful, steep belfry tower of the wooden Maramureş church from northern Romania.
 The interior has “exquisite but faded icons”.

 “The creation of the Village Museum is the result of intense, sustained theoretical and field research and museographic experiments.
 Professor Dimitrie Gusti, founder of the Sociological School in Bucharest coordinated the project for over a decade.”

 - Straja earth houses with thatched roofs dug into the ground